NVIDIA/DIGITS/docs/GettingStarted.md

 ![Training dataset](images/training-dataset.png)

-* When the data set has completed training, go back to the home page, by clicking "DiGiTS" in the top left hand part of the page.
+* When the data set has completed training, go back to the home page, by clicking "DIGITS" in the top left hand part of the page.
 You should now see that there is a trained data set.

 ![Trained dataset](images/trained-dataset.png)